-Sailing Friesland - Friesland offers many opportunities for the sailing enthusiast.
-Inland you have the versatile Frisian lakes, but the province naturally borders on the Wadden Sea and the IJsselmeer.
+Sailing Friesland - Friesland offers many options for the sailing enthusiast.
+Inland you have the versatile Frisian lakes, but the province naturally borders on the Waddenzee and the IJsselmeer.
 Sailing in Friesland is never boring.
-As a group you can rent a traditional sailing ship and, together with the crew, determine your journey yourself or sail along as a boarder for a sailing trip for example a few days or a day trip.
+You can rent a traditional sailing ship as a group and determine your own trip together with the crew or sail along as a stepping stone for a sailing trip for example a few days or a day trip.

-The Frisian Lakes is a water-rich tourist area in the southwest and middle of Friesland.
-Especially in the summer the area attracts many water sports enthusiasts due to its versatility.
+The Frisian lakes is a water-rich tourist area in the southwest and center of Friesland.
+Especially in summer, the area attracts many water sports enthusiasts because of its versatility.
 The municipality of De Friese Meren is named after this area.
 The largest and most important Frisian lakes are the Groote Brekken, the Sneekermeer, the Tjeukemeer, the Heegermeer, the Fluessen and the Slotermeer.
-Most of the Frisian lakes are located in the so-called Southwest corner, but also the lakes at Grouw and Eernewoude are usually included in the area.
-The ports on the Frisian Lakes offer many opportunities for visitors.
-The lakes are perfect for sailing trips.
+Most of the Frisian lakes are located in the so-called Zuidwesthoek, but the lakes at Grouw and Eernewoude are also usually included in the area.
+The ports on the Frisian Lakes offer many possibilities for visitors.
+The lakes are ideal for sailing trips.

 In the water sports season in this area are the annual Sneekweek and the skûtsjesilen organized by the SKS and the IFKS.
 The last sailing competition in particular attracts many visitors because of the spectacular races that can also be followed from shore.